moveworks/developer-docs/use-case-guides/snow-approval-reminders/README.md

 # Congratulations!

-You have successfully navigated through the intricacies of setting up automated approval reminders within ServiceNow.
-By leveraging the powerful combination of ServiceNow Flow Designer and the Moveworks Events API, you've taken a significant step towards optimizing workflow efficiency and ensuring that approval requests are completed in a timely manner.
+Great job setting up automated approval reminders in ServiceNow!
+You've learned to use ServiceNow Flow Designer with the Moveworks Events API to:

-This tutorial guided you through each pivotal stage - from the trigger initiation upon an approval record's creation, employing conditional logic to ascertain the need for reminders, to the pivotal dispatch of messages to users reminding them of their pending requests.
-Your ability to integrate these components demonstrates not only technical proficiency but also a commitment to enhancing operational processes within your organization.

-We hope this tutorial has empowered you with the knowledge and confidence to implement automated approval reminders effectively.
-This isn't just a step forward in streamlining your approval processes; it's a leap towards maximizing productivity, reducing bottlenecks, and improving overall satisfaction across your teams.

-Congratulations once again on completing this tutorial.
-Your efforts today lay the groundwork for more efficient, responsive, and user-friendly workflow management.
-Here's to many more successful implementations in your journey towards employee optimization!
+- Trigger reminders when approval records are created
+- Use conditions to decide when reminders are needed
+- Send reminder messages to users with pending requests

+This will help your organization:

+- Improve workflow efficiency
+- Complete approvals faster
+- Reduce bottlenecks

+Well done on finishing this tutorial!